Looking Back to Move Forward

 Students study the flow and development of ideas that shaped Western thought and culture and how they have impacted twenty-first century thinking.
 British literature, Latin 2, traditional logic and Socratic dialogue, algebra and geometry, Western cultural history, and biology provide the academic core.
 Advances in language skills, research, writing, dialogue, and debate continue as Challenge II moves into a more rhetorical format than earlier Challenges.
 Elocution or “style” in written and oral presentations gains importance as students learn and practice new types of rhetorical skills, including persuasive, impromptu, and debate presentations.

 Supported by their local community group, parents continue to gain confidence in homeschooling their child through the traditional high school years.
-Students are also able to earn college credits through our CC Plus program, should they desire.
+Students are also able to earn university credit through our CC Plus program, should they desire.

 There is No Growth Without Challenge